 Air conditioners operate on average for about 15-20 years.
 However, different factors can lower or increase the lifetime of your air conditioner.
 One of these factors is the wear and tear of the AC over time.

-One stage air conditioners run at full capacity all the time.
-This with time, can lead to more tear and wear, and lastly, breakdown.
+One-stage air conditioners run at full capacity all the time.
+This can lead to more tears, wear, and breakdown with time.

 Two-stage Acs neither stop nor start as often as single-stage units.
 This helps keep the AC compressor from undergoing too much strain.
-Because of this, deterioration over time is slowed down, plus there are fewer repairs and maintenance over time.
+Because of this, deterioration is slowed down over time, and there are fewer repairs and maintenance.

-Traditional AC’s are notoriously uneconomical over time.
-However, one thing about a two-stage AC is it consumes less energy overall, thus helps lower your monthly bill.
+Traditional ACs are notoriously uneconomical over time.
+However, one thing about a two-stage AC is it consumes less energy overall, thus helping lower your monthly bill.

 This is because of its dual compressor speed.
-The constant on-off of a single Ac means when starting the unit, an electrical surge is needed.
-Because two-stage air conditioners do not start or stop frequently, it means they consume less energy.
+The constant on-off of a single Ac means an electrical surge is needed when starting the unit.
+Because two-stage air conditioners do not start or stop frequently, they consume less energy.

 If removing excess moisture in your home is a priority, then a two-stage air conditioner can be a real delight to have in your home.

-This is because as the two-stage air conditioner continuously runs, the AC coils have enough time to steadily draw excess moisture in your home efficiently and funnel it outside.
-This prevents mold from thriving, improves the quality of air in your home, eliminates dust mites, and makes your home comfortable, instead of stuffy.
+As the two-stage air conditioner continuously runs, the AC coils have enough time to steadily draw excess moisture into your home efficiently and funnel it outside.
+This prevents mold from thriving, improves air quality in your home, eliminates dust mites, and makes your home comfortable, instead of stuffy.

 2 Stage Air Conditioner Problems